kohkimakimoto/essh/website/content/intro/en/running-commands.md

 [remote:web02.localhost]  22:48:31 up  7:58,  0 users,  load average: 0.00, 0.02, 0.04
 ~~~

 Use `--privileged` option, Essh runs commands by privileged (root) user.
+You have to configure your machine to be able to be used `sudo` without password.

 ~~~sh
 $ essh --exec --backend=remote --target=web --prefix --privileged whoami